Ethics and AI | Part 2

 Ethics for AI beginners.
 Business as usual or an inflexion point?

-An incursion between various definitions of ethics does not help too much those who try to depict – in one single pronouncement – a clear landscape of those characteristics of AI which may make them prone to break ethical principles.
-Let us examine a sample of such definitions picked up randomly without pretence of exhaustiveness and make some ad hoc conclusions on what seems to be relevant for normative purposes.
+An incursion between various definitions of ethics does not help too much those who try to depict – in one single pronouncement – a clear landscape of those characteristics of AI which may make it prone to breaking ethical principles.
+Let us examine a sample of such definitions, picked randomly without pretence of exhaustiveness, and make some ad hoc conclusions on what seems to be relevant for normative purposes.

 Moral and morality are also institutional attributions, and so are ethics.